-Puerto Rico’s pro-“commonwealth” political party is pushing to include a “commonwealth” option on the ballot of a plebiscite that the territory’s legislature is scheduling to take place on June 11, 2017.
-Legislation to authorize the plebiscite is advancing through the Puerto Rican legislature.
+Puerto Rico’s pro-“commonwealth” political party is pushing to include a “commonwealth” option on the ballot of a plebiscite scheduled for November 3, 2020.

 The United States government has repeatedly rejected many reiterations of “commonwealth” over the years, and some elements of rejected “commonwealth” – such as ongoing U.S. citizenship while achieving separate sovereignty – are finding their way into a free association proposal.

 “Commonwealth” proposals can take different forms, and the term is often modified by adjectives such as “new,” “enhanced,” “developed,” or “improved.”
 Regardless of the label, however, the elements of “commonwealth” have always been viewed as non-starters by U.S. officials, and Puerto Rico remains a U.S. territory, limited by Congress to a narrow scope of local influence.

 The U.S. Department of Justice must approve all options on the ballot of the plebiscite as being consistent with U.S. Constitutional law and policy.
 Will the federal government diverge from decades of rejection of “commonwealth”?
 It appears doubtful in light of the consistency of those rejections and strong terms used when dismissing the various “commonwealth” proposals over the years.

 Here are just some of the occasions on which the U.S. government has rejected the “commonwealth” option: